What is Change.org?

 Omidyar Network

-Omidyar Network is a philanthropic investment firm that supports organizations working to create opportunity and foster connection, often in areas of technology and social impact.
+Omidyar Network is a philanthropic investment firm that supports innovative organizations working to create a more just, free, and well-governed world.
+Their investment in Change.org aligns with their focus on civic engagement and technology for social impact.

 eBay